POSITION: Outreach Specialist

 - Clean driving record

-- Valid CA driver license and legally required insurance; reliable transportation
+- Valid CA driver’s license, reliable transportation, and legally required insurance

 ABOUT THE AGENCY: